ernugraha/ernugraha.github.io/_posts/2026-04-01-how-to-use-live-wallpaper-in-gnome.md

 - [Flashing Images](#flashing-images)

 ## Set up the dependencies
-1. Install this packages:
+1.Install this packages:
 ```
 sudo apt install gnome-shell-extension-manager git meson ibgtk-4-media-gstreamer
 ```

-2. Next, we will installling extension.
+2.Next, we will installling extension.

 - For GNOME 45 and later
 ```